jaanekaraster/30-day-map-challenge-23/README.md

 ## Day 20: Outdoors
 ![day20 image](https://jaanekaraster.github.io/30-day-map-challenge-23/day20_outdoors/day20.png)

-When hiking in the Western Ghats of India, always:
+This outdoors map took me back to a hike I did in the Western Ghats of India.
+A tough lesson was learned:
 - Carry more💧 than you think you need
 - Plan your hike to be under🌳 by high noon

-Having done neither of these things on a hike up to Gumtara Fort, I am lucky and thankful to be alive  🙏🏻
+I did neither of these things, and an additional source of anxiety was my phone's steadily-depleting battery, which was doing the most important thing: logging GPS for posterity.

+I'm lucky and thankful to be alive, and also for the nice track that I can now look back on.
+Priorities are priorities, I guess.

 [Felt map](https://rebrand.ly/x3jqtms)